Brahmapur, Odisha: Period of British Rule

-The Ganjam Garhjat area was consisted of 22 zamindaris of various royal lineages.
+The Ganjam Garhjat area consisted of 22 zamindaris of various royal lineages.
 The French invaded Ganjam in 1759 (in the battle of Deccan) and quit in 1763.
-The British imposed their authority over southern Odisha in 1766 and placed the whole region under the Madras Presidency.
+The British then imposed their authority over southern Odisha in 1766 and placed the whole region under the Madras Presidency.
 The district headquarters of Ganjam district started functioning in 1768 from Potagarh.
-An epidemic broke out in 1815 and that forced the authorities to shift the headquarters to Berhampur including the civil and military personnels.
-Berhampur was the capital and residence of the Mohuri (Mahuri) zamindar.
-But the Ganjam collectorate could not continue for a long time and shifted to Chhatrapur in 1831 due to stiff resistance here.
-After the auction and abolishing the Ghumusar and Sorada zamindari in 1836, Britishers auctioned Mohuri zamindari in 1850 over non payment of tax dues and introduced Ryotwari system of tax collection which led to Raja Krushna Chandra Narendra Deo out of power.
-The then value of Mohuri, which was a leading zamindari, was valued at 50 lakh rupees but no Indian dared to come forward to bid for it.
+An epidemic broke out in 1815 and that forced the authorities to shift the headquarters to Brahmapur, including the civil and military personnels.
+Brahmapur was the capital and residence of the Mohuri (Mahuri) zamindar.
+However, the Ganjam collectorate could not continue for long and shifted to Chhatrapur in 1831 due to stiff resistance here.
+After the auction and abolishing the Ghumusar and Sorada zamindari in 1836, Britishers auctioned Mohuri zamindari in 1850 over non payment of tax dues and introduced the Ryotwari system of tax collection, which led to Raja Krushna Chandra Narendra Deo losing power.
+The value of Mohuri at that time, which was a leading zamindari, was valued at 50 lakh rupees but no Indian dared to come forward to bid for it.
 So, it was auctioned for only 100 rupees.
-Britishers were stationed at Bhapur area, at the centre of Berhampur.
-They built military lines, a military hospital, a magazine house and a parade ground for sepoys there.
-Subsequently, Berhampur was formed into a Taluk and was kept under a senior assistant collector.
+Britishers were stationed at Bhapur area at the centre of Brahmapur.
+They built military lines, a military hospital, a magazine house, and a parade ground for sepoys there.
+Subsequently, Brahmapur was formed into a Taluk and was kept under a senior assistant collector.
 The present Revenue Divisional Commissioner (RDC) residence was his residence.
-In 1867, Berhampur was declared as a Municipality area and this being a part of Madras Presidency, it attracted further influx of settlers from south because of better engagement in business sectors.
+In 1867, Brahmapur was declared a Municipality area and thus a part of Madras Presidency, which attracted a further influx of settlers from the south because of better engagement in business sectors.
 The bi-lingualism (Odia and Telugu) prevails since that time.
 The Brahmapur railway station started functioning by 1900.
-This had profound effects in the transport system and mobility of passengers.
-The population in 1901 was 25729 which increased to 62343 by 1951 as per census report.
-The colonial town generated a considerable amount of interest among Indian scholars who linked the important issues of modernity, national aspirations, notions of citizenship and the creation of new artistic sensibilities.
+This had profound effects in the transportation system and mobility of passengers.
+The population in 1901 was 25,729, which increased to 62,343 by 1951 as per census report.
+The colonial town generated a considerable amount of interest among Indian scholars who linked the important issues of modernity, national aspirations, notions of citizenship, and the creation of new artistic sensibilities.
 The city is also known for its love for the theatre and cinema.
-The Ganjam Kala Parishad and Prakasam Hall are one of the oldest theatre halls in the country.
-The Sri Sitaram Vilas Talkies is the oldest movie hall in Odisha which was established in 1927 but closed down after the devastating 1999 Odisha cyclone.
+The Ganjam Kala Parishad and Prakasam Hall are two of the oldest theatre halls in the country.
+The Sri Sitaram Vilas Talkies was the oldest movie hall in Odisha, which was established in 1927 but closed down after the devastating 1999 Odisha cyclone.